ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 As WebTransport sessions are established over HTTP/3, they are identified using the `https` URI scheme ({{Section 4.2.2 of HTTP}}).

-In order to create a new WebTransport session, a client sends an HTTP extended CONNECT request.
+In order to create a new WebTransport session, a WebTransport client sends an HTTP extended CONNECT request.
 In this request:

 * The `:protocol` pseudo-header field({{!RFC8441}}) MUST be set to `webtransport`.